Mohamed-AbdulRahman5/VGA_Text-editor/README.md

-# VGA_Text-editor
+# #VGA_Text-editor

-Thank you for the clarification.
-Here's the updated project documentation including the correction for the ASCII ROM module:

-Project Documentation: Serial-VGA Text Editor for FPGA-based Video Display System
+# Project Documentation: Serial-VGA Text Editor for FPGA-based Video Display System

-Introduction:
+# Introduction:

 This document provides an overview of the Serial-VGA Text Editor project, which is a Verilog-based implementation of a VGA video display system for an FPGA-based platform.